-FSD 202 History of Costume (3CH): This course covers the historic development of Western and Asian fashion design and costumes.
-The evolution of clothing from the ancient times to the present day will be examined, with emphasis on the social, technological and artistic contexts and influences.
+FSD 222 History of Costume (3CH): This course studies the historic development of Western and Asian fashion design and costumes.
+The evolution of clothing from the ancient times to the present day will be examined in detail, with an understanding of the social, technological and artistic influences.
 Students will study the significant fashion designers and their contribution to the field of fashion.
-They will explore the broader design aspects and attempt to implement the knowledge gained in contemporary design.
-The prerequisite is FAD 202.
+They will comprehend and explore extensive design possibilities and apply them in contemporary fashion design.